History Repeats Itself or: How I learned to Stop Worrying and Love Another Late-’70s Media Reckoning

 Out of the "Golden" Age and Into the Sorting Age

 The late ’70s weren’t easy.
 Many careers ended.
 Many studios collapsed.
 There were fewer safety nets and less money to go around.
 But the creators who survived weren’t interchangeable.
 They were legible.
 You could tell who they were and what they cared about.
 That’s where we are again.
 More projects will fail.
 More people will wash out or perhaps actually find something to say.
 The floor will drop.
 But what remains won’t be smoothed into nothingness.
 It will be rugged and wonderful.
-This moment feels bleak only if you’re attached to the old lies: That scale equals success.
-That mass appeal equals safety.
-That neutrality equals longevity.
+This moment feels bleak only if you’re attached to the old lies, that scale equals success, that mass appeal equals safety, and that neutrality equals longevity.
 Those ideas didn’t survive the late ’70s.
 They won’t survive this moment either.
 What comes next won’t be universal.
 It will be precise and that’s why, beneath the contraction, beneath the panic, this year’s media landscape is quietly full of possibility.

 2026 looks better than 2025 to me plain and simple.
 Grand Theft Auto VI stands less as a victory lap than as the final expression of maximalist design, arriving into a market that can no longer support endless scale, while titles like Judas and Exodus explicitly reject live-service extensibility in favor of authored, finite experiences, an admission, baked into their design, that the service model doesn't work for everything.